El Camino Real (California): American era

 By the mid-nineteenth century, when California became a state, the route had been improved in certain sections, but was wholly inadequate for large stagecoaches and freight wagons.
-In 1892, Anna Pitcher of Pasadena, California initiated an effort to establish a commemorate route which was adopted by the California Federation of Women's Clubs in 1902.
+In 1892, Anna Pitcher of Pasadena, California initiated an effort to establish a commemorative route which was adopted by the California Federation of Women's Clubs in 1902.
 In the early twentieth century, organizations and government agencies became interested in creating official designations or commemorations of roads and highways.
 Given the lack of standardized highway signs at the time, it was decided to place distinctive bells along the route, hung on supports in the form of an 11 ft high shepherd's crook, also described as "a Franciscan walking stick".
-The bells were designed by Mrs ASC Forbes, who also owned the California Bell Company where they were cast.
+The bells were designed by Mrs. A. S. C. Forbes, who also owned the California Bell Company where they were cast.
 The first of 450 bells were unveiled on August 15, 1906, at the Plaza Church in the Pueblo near Olvera Street in Los Angeles.

 A 1915 map produced by the Automobile Club of Southern California traced the route that connected the missions for motorists to follow.
 The club and associated groups cared for the bells from the mid-1920s through 1931 after the original organization which installed the bells fragmented.
 Distinctive route markers were added to U.S. Route 101 and other national auto trails when the joint board of state highway officials adopted the United States Numbered Highway System in 1926.
 The state highways forming El Camino Real were identified as Highway 1, U.S. Route 101 and Highway 82 on the San Francisco Peninsula in a 1959 law.
 Most of the bells eventually disappeared due to vandalism, theft or simple loss due to the relocation or rerouting of highways and roads.
 The State took over bell maintenance in 1933.
 After a reduction in the number of bells to around 80, the State began replacing them, at first with concrete, and later with iron.
 Justin Kramer took over the production of the bells in 1959.
 The California Department of Transportation (Caltrans) began a restoration effort in 1996.